Roblox/avatar/README.md

 # Welcome to Roblox Avatar
-This repository contains our ever-growing library of tutorials, software templates, rigs, models, avatar assets and place files made available to our developer community to keep you up-to-date to our latest tech and speed up your game development process.
+This repository contains our ever-growing library of tutorials, software templates, rigs, models, avatar assets and place files made available to our developer community to speed up your game development process using our latest avatar product features.

 Tell us what you think on the <a href="https://devforum.roblox.com/c/resources/71">DevForum - Resources</a>.